Counselling Skills 1

 Metacognitively reflect on own role and manage interactions within a group

 Synthesise and apply the ten keys in order to communicate with others in a counselling setting

 Analyse own communication skills with honest critique and insight into the generation of reflective professional development action plans

-Evidence of engagement with the communications skills sessions through Observation and Reflection forms for at least two sessions Recording of assessed session (with consent form for recording) Transcript of 20mins of the assessed session plus a 500wd annotation of the transcript
+Evidence of engagement with the counselling skills sessions through Observation and Reflection forms for at least two sessions Recording of assessed session (with consent form for recording) Transcript of 20mins of the assessed session plus a 1000wd annotation of the transcript

 Evidence of ongoing journaling checked throughout the semester.
 Summative reflective journal of 1500wds critically evaluating the development of your own communication skills.

 Your lectures will focus on the core theories and concepts for each of the topics in the curriculum content.

 Your practical workshops will give you an opportunity to practice and develop the ten keys to communication: one speaker will share their thoughts, one listener will demonstrate active listening, and observers will provide feedback on communication skills.
 Your group will work in a round-robin system to ensure that they adopt every role each week, and sessions will be recorded to allow personal reflection on their interactions.